department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 ------

-If DOD approves the TOE, family members may apply for benefits.
+If DOD approves the TOE, you may apply for benefits.

 - [Apply online now](/education/apply-for-education-benefits/application/1990e/introduction), **or**
 - Apply by mail.
 You’ll need to fill out and mail an Application for Family Member to Use Transferred Benefits (VA Form 22-1990E) to the nearest VA regional office.
 [Download VA Form 22-1990E](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).